matrix-construct/construct/doc/TROUBLESHOOTING.md

 Start the daemon with one or more of the following program options to make it easier to troubleshoot and perform maintenance:

+- *-single* will start in "single user mode" which is a convenience combination of *-nolisten -wa -console* options described below.

 - *-nolisten* will disable the loading of any listener sockets during startup.

 - *-wa* write-avoid will discourage (but not deny) writes to the database.
 This